OAA Full Members

 Bonnnie J. Dunbar (United States) – Bonnie Dunbar is a Texas A&M Engineering Experiment Station (TEES) Distinguished Research Professor of Aerospace Engineering, jointly appointed as Director of the Institute of Engineering Education and Innovation.
 Dr. Dunbar joined TAMU from the University of Houston where she developed an integrated university STEM center as the M.D.
 Anderson Professor of Mechanical Engineering.
 She holds BS and MS degrees in ceramic engineering with her PhD in mechanical/biomedical engineering.
 Dunbar worked on Space Shuttle Columbia for Rockwell International, then served with NASA for 27 years, first as a flight controller and then as an astronaut flying five shuttle missions.
 Her senior executive service included assistant NASA JSC director for university research, deputy director for flight crew operations, and headquarters deputy associate administrator.
 After retirement from NASA, Dr. Dunbar served as President of the Museum of Flight.
 Having received seven NASA medals, Dunbar was inducted into the Astronaut Hall of Fame.
 She is a Fellow of the American Ceramic Society, the American Institute of Aeronautics and Astronautics, the Royal Aeronautical Society, is a member of the National Academy of Engineering, and was inducted into the Royal Society of Edinburgh.
 Therefore the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Dunbar to Membership in the International Honor Society for Systems Engineering.

 Harold W. Lawson (Sweden) – Harold Lawson’s computing prowess began in 1958 at Temple University where he received the BS in 1959, followed by a PhD in 1983 from the Royal Technical University in Stockholm.
 Dr. Lawson has combined and advanced computing and systems engineering for more than a half-century, with early contributions to compilers and programming languages.
-Recognition was bestowed upon Bud Lawson by the IEEE Computer Society in 2000 through the Charles Babbage Computer Pioneer Award for his discovery of the pointer variable.
-Professor Lawson held academic appointments in the US, Europe, and the Far East and has served academia internationally at Brooklyn Polytechnic and the Universities of California at Irvine, Polytechnic de Barcelonia, Linkoping and the Royal Technological in Sweden, Malaya, and Keio.
-Lawson has been the architect for or supported computer-based high-voltage power dispatching, automatic train controls, limited-slip coupling, and distributed control systems for vehicles and was elected to be architect of the ISO/IEC 15288 standard.
-He servs since 1988 as an independent consultant in the engineering of computer-based systems and a is a consulting partner of Syntel AB.
+Recognition was bestowed upon him by the IEEE Computer Society in 2000 through the Charles Babbage Computer Pioneer Award for his invention of the pointer variable.
+Professor Lawson held academic appointments in the US, Europe, and the Far East and has served academia at Brooklyn Polytechnic and the Universities of California at Irvine, Polytechnic de Barcelonia, Linkoping and the Royal Technological in Sweden, Malaya, and Keio.
+Lawson has been the architect for or supported computer-based high-voltage power dispatching, automatic train controls, limited-slip coupling, and distributed control systems for vehicles.
+He was elected to be architect of the ISO/IEC 15288 standard.
+He serves since 1988 as an independent consultant in the engineering of computer-based systems and a is a consulting partner of Syntel AB.
 Dr. Lawson is a Fellow of ACM, of IEEE, of INCOSE, and is an INCOSE Pioneer.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Lawson to Membership in the International Honor Society for Systems Engineering.

 Scott F. Midkiff (United States) – Scott Midkiff is Vice President for Information Technology and CIO at Virginia Tech, continuing as Professor of Electrical and Computer Engineering with service from 2009-12 as ECE Department Head.
 Dr. Midkiff was a Program Director at the National Science Foundation from 2006-09 where he helped establish the Cyber-Physical Systems program.
 Midkiff received the BSE in Electrical Engineering and Computer Science from Duke University, the MS in Electrical Engineering from Stanford University, and his PhD in Electrical Engineering from Duke.
 Scott joined the faculty at VT in 1986 where he developed courses in mobile systems, networking and telecommunications, and microprocessor systems design, helping to develop graduate degree programs in Computer Engineering and in Information Technology.
 Dr. Scott Midkiff has received awards for his integration of technology into teaching and for teaching excellence.
 Midkiff has emphasized interdisciplinary, systems-oriented research throughout his academic career with a specialization in networking and pervasive computing, but it is his collaborations with researchers in other technical disciplines that led to systems contributions including SE and system design, mobile systems, and cooperative communications.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Midkiff to Membership in the International Honor Society for Systems Engineering.